Communicating Diversity Student Conference 2023

 In-person presenters will not have access to AV equipment.
 For virtual presentations, screen-sharing capabilities may not be provided.
-If you decide to use PowerPoint or Prezi, be sure you present information in a clear, engaging, and concise manner.
-Do not read the slides to your audience.
+If you decide to use PowerPoint or Prezi, be sure you present information in a clear, engaging, and concise manner rather than reading the slides to your audience.
 Visual aids should enhance, not overpower, your presentation.
-Please be sure to have a back-up and get presentations on a jump drive, whenever possible.
-The rooms will have PCs, not Macs, so make sure your presentation is PC-compatible.
+You should always be prepared to present without your visual aid in case of technology snafus.

 Prepare in Advance